esperantigo/wca-reguloj-tradukoj/esperanto/wca-regulations.md

         - 2k2a) The WCA Delegate may disqualify any suspected results.
     - 2k3) Behaves in a way that is unlawful/violent/indecent/unsafe, or intentionally damages venue facilities or personal property within the venue.
     - 2k4) Distracts or interferes with others during the competition.
-    - 2k5) Fails to abide by WCA Regulations during the competition.
+    - 2k5) Fails to abide by WCA Reguloj during the competition.
     - 2k6) Does not fulfill the event's requirements (e.g. not knowing how to solve the puzzle).
 A competitor should not compete with the expectation of a DNF result or an intentionally poor result.
 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
     - 2l1) A disqualified competitor is not eligible for the refund of any expenses due to participating in the competition.